-Sex-Linked TraitsSex-linked traits are genetic characteristics determined by genes located on sex chromosomes.
+Sex-Linked TraitsSex-linked traits are genetic characteristics determined by genes, which are located on sex chromosomes.
 Genes are segments of DNA found on chromosomes that carry information for protein production and that are responsible for the inheritance of specific traits.
 Genes exist in alternative forms called alleles.
 One allele for a trait is inherited from each parent.
 Like traits originating from genes on autosomes (non-sex chromosomes), sex-linked traits are passed from parents to offspring through sexual reproduction.

 Sex CellsOrganisms that reproduce sexually do so via the production of sex cells, also called gametes.
 In humans, male sex cells are spermatozoa (sperm cells) and female sex cells are ova or eggs.
 Male sperm cells contain one of two types of sex chromosomes.
 They either carry an X chromosome or a Y chromosome.
 A female egg cell however, contains only the X sex chromosome.
 When the sex cells fuse in a process called fertilization, the resulting cell (zygote) receives one sex chromosome from each parent cell.
 The sperm cell determines the sex of an individual.
 If a sperm cell containing an X chromosome fertilizes an egg, the resulting zygote will be (XX) or female.
 If the sperm cell contains a Y chromosome, then the resulting zygote will be (XY) or male.